-The Craigencalt Trust area covers 3km (2 miles) of countryside, some 8 sq km, while the Walk Cards and those from the Walking Festival covers some 100 sq km.
+The Craigencalt Trust area covers 3km (2 miles) of countryside, some 8 sq km, while the website Walk Cards and those from the Walking Festival covers some 100 sq km.
 While many of the wider area paths are rough, over steep hills and muddy fields, the paths within the Trust area are either readily traversed or part of the paths network built, managed or maintained by the Trust.
 The improved paths are all suitable for disabled buggies (to comply with the Fieldfare Trust and Paths for All guidance), family buggies, horses and cycles (SHARE WITH CARE), and without steps.
 The Fife Coastal Path runs within the area covered by our booklet.
 There are several map boards.

 Almost all the paths in this area contain relatively steep section and you will be surprised how the "ascent" metres build up!